 Our waiter was dressed like a pirate and I ate snails.
 Yes, I did.

-Anyway, as this was a special meal, Jessica and I got our Together-in-Ten on and dressed up.
+Anyway, as this was a special meal, I dressed up.
 And by dressed up, I mean, I got a washcloth wet and wiped the sweat and grime off my arms.
 And I put on some lipgloss.

 Freeset is in business for freedom.
 Freedom from human trafficking.
 Freeset is a fair trade business that sells bags and t-shirts, made by women freed from human trafficking in Kolkata, India.